Active ingredients: alendronate

-Treatment of osteoporosis, including glucocorticoid induced osteoporosis.
-Osteoporosis must be confirmed by the finding of low bone mass of at least two standard deviations below the gender specific mean for young adults or by the presence of history of osteoporotic fracture.
-Paget's disease of bone.
+For the treatment of Osteoporosis.
+Osteoporosis must be confirmed by the finding of low bone mass of at least 2 standard deviations below the gender specific mean for young adults, or by the presence of osteoporotic fracture.

 How to take it

 The way to take this medicine is: Oral.
 This medicine is taken by mouth.

 - Shelf lifetime is 2 Years.

 You should seek medical advice in relation to medicines and use only as directed by a healthcare professional.

 Always read the label.
 If symptoms persist see your healthcare professional.

 White to off-white, oval shaped, biconvex, uncoated tablets debossed with 'F' on one side and '21' on the other side